aaltogamers/AG_web/src/content/events/ag-valorant-tournament-2023.md

 It’s time for the first real competition of the Fall semester and that’s of course the Valorant Tournament 🏆

-Gather a team of friends or join a flex team to compete against other teams in this epic battle for cash and glory!
+Gather a group of friends or join a flex team to compete against others in this epic battle for cash and glory!

 **The prizes are as follows:**